sebge2/kafka-hands-on/bin/kafka/volume/demo/github-source-distributed/README.md

 # GitHub Source - Distributed Connector

-This demo will fill the topic `demo-http-source-distributed` with GitHub issues thanks to a standalone connector.
+This demo will fill the topic `github-kubernetes` with GitHub issues thanks to a distributed connector.
 This connector must be installed before running the Kafka cluster.
 The connector is part of this [project](../../../../../test-case/github-connector).